gtxaspec/wz_mini_hacks/README.md

 Note:  If you don't set the password, then the password will be the unique MAC address of the camera, in all uppercase, including the colons... for example:.
 AA:BB:CC:00:11:22.
 It's typically printed on the camera.
 VLC seems to work fine for playback, ffmpeg and others have severe artifacts in the stream during playback.
 Huge credit to @mnakada for his libcallback library: [https://github.com/mnakada/atomcam_tools](https://github.com/mnakada/atomcam_tools)

 __WARNING__:  If using the wyze app to view the live stream, viewing in "HD" or "SD" will not work.
 Select 360p to view the live stram in the app.
+Recording to micro sd is also broken.

 ---